Local-Connectivity-Lab/scn-librenms-deploy-script/README.md

 prereqs for deployment:
 - docker is installed
-- unzip is installed

-There will be 2 folders inside the checkout out repository `live-volumes-librenms` called `db` and `librenms`.
-These should not be messed with since these are what the containers use for stuff
+There will be 2 folders inside the folder `compose` called `db` and `librenms`.
+These should not be messed with since these are shared docker volumes

-In order for the graphs to show up, you will need to restart the service for some odd reason.
-This can be done using `docker compose stop` and then `docker compose start` in the live volumes directory

 The UI of the server will be running on port 8000 (http) by default

-In the future when we want to back up the rrd folder of a docker install, you need to go into the docker container called `librenms` and everything will be in the rrd folder in the directory it puts you in by default.
+In the future when we want to back up the rrd folder of a docker install, you just need to copy the compose/librenms/rrd folder.
 If you want to back up the database, you need to go into the container called `librenms_db` and do a mysqldump with the user `librenms` with the database librenms and whatever password you set, probably in the environment variables of the compose file of the deployment This means something like `mysqldump librenms -u librenms --password=<your_password> > librenms.sql`